tuan243/djangocms-markdown/README.md

 Usage
 -----

-Just go to the page admin of django-cms (or the Entries admin of cmsplugin-blog) and add a markdown plugin to a placeholder.
+Just edit the structure of a page with django CMS and add a Markdown plugin to a placeholder.
 It should be pretty much self-explanatory.

 License
 -------